Jubatian/rrpge-spec/specs/mem_map.rst

 The Mixer FIFO is capable to access the 16 registers of the Mixer DMA peripheral.
-The addresses are given here with bit 15 set (not actually belonging to the address) as this is how they have to be passed through the FIFO's address word (bit 15 zero requests the FIFO to skip).
 The 16 Mixer DMA registers repeat through the entire address space of the FIFO.

 The register's descriptions may be found in the Mixer's documentation ("mix_arch.rst").